What is empathetic listening and how to improve it?

 In a world that doesn't stop talking, listening with empathy is incredibly hard.
 It takes courage, patience and some amount of openness to being vulnerable, to listen with an open mind rather than talking.
 It's especially worrisome in business circles because sales and customer success teams are taught to either go hard or go home.

 But sales is not like a rap battle where you wait for your turn to one-up your prospects.
-The role of sales and customer success is to help customers get closer to their desired goals—and empathetic listening helps you understand how you can help them in their journey.
+The role of sales and customer success is to help customers get closer to their desired goals—and empathic listening helps you understand how you can help them in their journey.

 It is not that far from active listening—the technique to carefully listen and process a speaker's message, observing their non-verbal cues without being distracted. in fact, you add a layer of emotional intelligence (EI) to the conversation by being more mindful and empathetic.